SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Method

-where $E_c(\cdot)$ denotes the feature representation produced by CLIP, and $E_s(\cdot)$ denotes the feature vector generated by SpikeCLIP.
-The pre-training objective is to maximize the cosine similarity between these two representations.
-Although we employed dual-stream architectures, we did not introduce additional notations to distinguish between the image and text encoders, as their input modalities can clearly differentiate them.
-During the pre-training phase, only the parameters of SpikeCLIP are updated.
-This is achieved by back-propagating the errors through the layers to the word embeddings and adjusting the weights using surrogate gradients \citep{zenke2021remarkable}.
+where $E_c(\cdot)$ denotes the feature representation produced by CLIP, and $E_s(\cdot)$ denotes the feature vector generated by SpikeCLIP. { The pre-training objective aims to maximize the cosine similarity between the two representations.
+While we used dual-stream architectures, we did not introduce separate notations for the image and text encoders, as the input modalities inherently distinguish them.
+During pre-training, only the parameters of SpikeCLIP are updated by backpropagating errors through the layers to the word embeddings, with weight adjustments made using surrogate gradients. }